pedrommaiaa/Flow/README.md

 ## Usage

 - `make flow` to create the compiler.
-- `./flow file1` to test the compiler.
+- `./flow file1` to use the compiler.
 - `make tests` to execute tests.
 - `make clean` to clean up everything.